mr-metschnikowia/Cycling-App/README.txt

 all required packages to run out Node programme from the package.json file!

 4. Setup MongoDB server and connect:
-- Setup a MongoDB server and database.
+- Install MongoDB server and database locally or setup MongoDB Atlas database.
 - Modify the config-db.js file to reflect your configuration.

 5. Run the Node server: